-The center was established in 2001 with researchers from several laboratories in the Computer Science, and Electrical and

-Computer Engineering, departments.
-It serves as a forum for intelligent-agent researchers and visionaries from academia, industry, and government, with an interdisciplinary focus on fields such as engineering, medicine, biology, and social sciences.
+The Center for Autonomous Intelligent Networked Systems was established in 2001 with researchers from several laboratories in the Computer Science, and Electrical and Computer Engineering, departments.
+It serves as a forum for intelligentagent researchers and visionaries from academia, industry, and government, with an interdisciplinary focus on fields such as engineering, medicine, biology, and social sciences.
 Information and technology are exchanged through symposia, seminars, short courses, and collaboration in joint research projects sponsored by government and industry.